Skip to main content

 • Audit Oversight Arrangements

-There is no independent audit oversight arrangement in Tanzania.
+There is no independent public audit oversight authority in Tanzania for the regulation of private sector statutory auditors.

 • Professional Accountancy Organizations